 For flatbed scanners with transparency units (TPUs, i.e., light sources for transparencies), you can simply lay the step chart down on the glass.
 Stray light shouldn’t be an issue, though there is no harm in keeping it to a minimum.
 35mm film scanners may be difficult to test since most can only scan 36mm segments.
 (Most transmission targets are longer.)

 Follow the instructions in for running Stepchart., Muticharts, or Multitest.
 Be sure to select the correct chart type in the settings window.
 All the programs support a variety of linear (single row) and nonlinear (multiple row; often in a circular arrangement) charts.
+The 36-patch charts require that you enter a reference file for accurate results.

 |Tip: to facilitate Dynamic Range plots in Multitest we’ve added a button to the settings window.
 Pressing it enters the correct settings for a DR display (checks the Noise/SNR plot, and selects 15.
 F-stop…SNR and Density response above noise). the X-axis & DR units are unaffected.|